Eriks Santos

-Eriks de Souza Santos Pereira (born 23 February 1996) is a Brazilian professional footballer.
+Eriks de Souza Santos Pereira (born 23 February 1996) is a Brazilian professional footballer who plays as a centre-back for Meistriliiga club Narva Trans.

+Early life

+Santos is a product of Sport Club Internacional youth sportive system.
+During 2015–2017 he played for this club in the youth level.

 Club career

-Internacional

-Eriks Santos is a product of Sport Club Internacional youth sportive system.
-During 2015–2017 he played for this club in the youth level, but never made a debut for the main squad team.

-Mariupol

 In August 2017, Santos signed a two-year deal with Ukrainian Premier League side FC Mariupol.
 On 25 October 2017, he made his professional debut as a starter in the Ukrainian Cup against Tavriya Simferopol.
 On 5 November 2017, he made his league debut as a substitute in a 3–1 loss to Shakhtar Donetsk.

-Dila Gori

 In July 2018, Santos signed with Georgian Erovnuli Liga side Dila Gori, and made fourteen league appearances that season and one appearance in the Georgian Cup.
 The following season, he made 23 league appearances and one in the Georgian Cup.

-HFX Wanderers

 On 25 February 2020, Santos signed with Canadian Premier League side HFX Wanderers.
 However, due to travel restrictions caused by the COVID-19 pandemic, he was unable to join the club for the 2020 season, finally joining the club in May 2021 for pre-season training for the 2021 season.
 In January 2022, Santos had his club option exercised by HFX, keeping him at the club through 2022.
 After the conclusion of the 2022 CPL season, Santos' contract option was declined by the Wanderers, ending his time at the club.

+In July 2023, he signed with Maltese Premier League club Hibernians.

+In July 2024, he signed with Narva Transin the Estonian Meistriliiga.